About Helen F. Graham Cancer Center & Research Institute

 With a cancer diagnosis, you need the right team.
 You’ll find it here.

 The 240,000 square-foot Graham Cancer Center is a multidisciplinary cancer center, or MDC, which means an entire team of our highly skilled specialists work together to create and implement a treatment plan as unique as you.
-At each of our 12 multidisciplinary disease site centers, you’ll have a fully dedicated team at your side, from oncologists and surgeons to navigators and social workers, as well as a clinical research nurse at each MDC to explore avenues for potential cutting-edge treatments in the latest clinical trials.
-With a personalized and compassionate approach to your care, our team becomes your team.
+You’ll have a fully dedicated team that may include oncologists, surgeons, nurse navigators, social workers, and clinical research nurses to help connect you to cutting-edge treatments and the latest clinical trials.

 Leading Technology